MV Henry Stanley: Explorer-class motor ships

-Service

-Henry Stanleys trade was general cargo to West Africa and West African produce to Liverpool.

-In 1934 the call sign GSJV superseded her code letters LFRC.
+Registration and service

+Elder, Dempster registered Henry Stanley in Liverpool.
+Her UK official number was 161382, and her code letters were LFRC.
+By 1931 her call sign was GSJV, and by 1934 this had superseded her code letters.

-In the Second World War Henry Stanley continued to trade between Britain and West Africa, sailing in SL and other convoys when possible, but also unescorted.
+Henry Stanley's trade was general cargo to West Africa and West African produce to Liverpool.
+In the Second World War, Henry Stanley continued to trade between Britain and West Africa, sailing in SL and other convoys when possible, but also unescorted.
 Her ports of call included Bathurst, Cape Coast, Dakar, Freetown, Santa Cruz de Tenerife and Takoradi.

 Loss

-On 26 or 28 November 1942 Henry Stanley left Liverpool carrying 11 or 12 passengers, including Blue Funnel Line Captain, Ramsay Brown, a British Army Colonel and former MP, Lionel Beaumont-Thomas, and two Royal Navy officers.
-She carried 4,000 tons of general cargo, plus a small amount of gelignite.
+On 26 or 28 November 1942 Henry Stanley left Liverpool carrying 11 or 12 passengers, including a British Army Colonel and former MP, Lionel Beaumont-Thomas; two Royal Navy officers; and a Blue Funnel Line Captain, Ramsay Brown.
+Brown had survived the sinking of two of his commands that year: Glenshiel in April, and Deucalion in August when taking part in Operation Pedestal.
+On 10 November, Brown had been awarded the Distinguished Service Cross for his actions aboard Deucalion, and the King's Commendation for his actions aboard Glenshiel.
+Henry Stanley carried 4,000 tons of general cargo, plus a small amount of gelignite.

 For the first week she sailed with Convoy ON 149, which was bound for New York.
 On 5 December, when the convoy dispersed, Henry Stanley set course unescorted for Freetown.
 She maintained a speed of 12 kn on a zigzag course.